 Like the albums before it—the full-length documentary DVD and concert CD set BIG SHOES: Walking and Talking the Blues (which includes the entire Robert Mugge feature film of the same name starring Ted) and the ghostly, hypnotic sonic experience Luck in a Hurry—the cinematic Love & Life was a major evolutionary step for Ted and the band, blending the sound of Great America Roots Music’s past, present and future, and enlisting the talent of such respected guests as the late soul powerhouse Mighty Sam McClain and the Grammy-nominated organist Paul Brown.

 So what’s next?
-Yet another drive toward new sounds and new song concepts with an album in progress and a radical new approach onstage and in the studio that’s so daring it requires a new name: the Psychedelic Circus.
-While any high-energy performance featuring Ted and his bandmates—longtime collaborator Sean Zywick on bass and textural sounds, and the dynamic, creative drummer Kyra Curenton—will take the deepest roots of America’s musical tradition and cast them in fresh ways, the Psychedelic Circus shows are really a workshop for exciting, unpredictable music in this vein.
+Yet another drive toward new sounds and new song concepts with an album in progress and a radical new approach onstage and in the studio that’s so daring it requires a new name: Coyote Motel.
+While any high-energy performance featuring Ted and his bandmates—longtime collaborator Sean Zywick on bass and textural sounds, and the dynamic, creative drummer Kyra Curenton—will take the deepest roots of America’s musical tradition and cast them in fresh ways, the early shows we’re playing as Coyote Motel are really a workshop for exciting, unpredictable music in this vein.
 They focus even more on improvisation and creating sounds not commonly heard in historic genres like Delta and hill country blues, old-school country, mountain songs, and the art of the songster.
 Let’s be blunt: This is a band with a unique sound and vision.
 It’s not for the faint-hearted, shortsighted, or genre-bound—and Ted and his musical friends wouldn’t have it any other way.

-Stay tuned for the next chapter of Ted’s Scissormen and Psychedelic Circus—both bands alive and well.
+Stay tuned for the next chapter of Ted’s Scissormen and Coyote Motel—both bands alive and well.
 And for a new album due late in 2018 that promises to be yet another step in pursuing an increasingly unique and original vision for Great American Music.

 Ted has been writing and consulting about music for 40 years.
 His work has appeared in a wealth of publications, from international magazines to newspapers to liner notes to genre encyclopedias to the Grammy and Rock ‘n’ Roll Hall of Fame Induction books.
 He is currently a senior editor at Premier Guitar.
 This is some of Ted’s more recent writing about artists for that magazine: